ClementBM/clementbm.github.io/_drafts/2022-01-23-nltk-corpus-json.md

 Natural Language Tookkit (NLTK), give us a nice starting point to perform exploratory data analysis on textual data.

+If you don't care about the technical part, and are just interested by the analytical part, feel free to jump right to [Explore with NLTK](#explore-with-nltk).

 # HackerNews Dataset
 [Hacker News](https://news.ycombinator.com/) (sometimes abbreviated as HN) is a social news website focusing on computer science and entrepreneurship, similar to [slashdot](https://slashdot.org/).
 In general, content that can be submitted is defined as "anything that gratifies one's intellectual curiosity."